0x00f00bar/webcrawlerGo/README.md

         Number of times to retry failed GET requests.
         With retry=2, crawlers will retry the failed GET urls twice after initial failure. (default 2)
+    -save
+        Save page content to disk while crawling.
+        Will save to directory given by 'path' flag.
     -server
         Open a local server on port 8100 to manage db.
 If provided, all other options will be ignored (except db-dsn and verbose).